 Oklahoma has been on the forefront of energy exploration for more than 100 years.
 But we know that if America wants to keep working toward energy independence, we have to find new technologies to support our country’s energy needs.

-Oklahoma will soon be home to the new GE Oil & Gas Technology Center.
+Oklahoma home to the new GE Oil & Gas Technology Center.
 As a global leader, GE knows the importance of research and development and is planning to triple R&D investment in the oil and gas industry in the next three years.

 GE has already announced plans to partner with Oklahoma City-based Devon Energy Corp. to accelerate the development and testing of products in the field and drive technology advancements for artificial lift systems used for increasing the flow of liquids from production wells, advanced drilling technologies and water treatment solutions.